How to Breed Betta Fish: Expert A to Z Guide (with Pictured)

 Spawn Tank Essentials

-- Caves and/or decorations – The betta breeding process is extremely violent and both the male and the female will get injured.
+• Caves and/or decorations – The betta breeding process is sometimes violent and either the male and the female (or both) may get injured.
 Both need to have hiding places to relax and recover.

-- Heater – betta fish always require a heated environment but this environment should be a little warmer than normal to encourage breeding, ideally 80F (26.7C).
-Note: You can check on our article on the best aquarium heaters for a suitable model.
+• Heater – Betta fish always require a heated environment but this environment should be a little warmer than normal to encourage breeding, ideally 82.4°F (28°C).

 Growout Tank and Fry Needs